Recommend a resource for the library

 Please check the Library Catalogue before submitting a recommendation.

 Anyone in the UC community can recommend a new information resource for the library.

 Not all recommendations are purchased.
 The Library may provide access to the resource in other ways.
-Examples include eBook short term loans and document delivery such as Interloans.
-The Library can also advise on options for single articles for other needs (eg Learn).
-Recommendations need to fit within the Library's Information Resources Policy (PDF) and relate to current learning, teaching and research at the University of Canterbury.
+Examples include ebook short term loans and document delivery such as Interloans.
+The Library can also advise on options for single articles for other needs (eg LEARN).
+Recommendations need to fit within the Library's Information Resources Policy and relate to current learning, teaching and research at the University of Canterbury.

 Please note: if your request is complicated or time-consuming, we may need to contact you to negotiate how and when your request can be answered.